 Moreover, it is important that I set aside all prejudgments as the data analysis is done.
 This idea is necessary to keep a balance between subjectivity and objectivity.
 During the data analysis, I built categories from the large, specific base into more general categories, going back and forth between categories and databases until a comprehensive set of themes was achieved.

 Then, the interview transcripts were analyzed through the steps presented by Moustakas (1994).
 All relevant experiences were presented.
 After which, I conducted thematic clustering to present the core themes, and I constructed individual textural descriptions of the participants to deepen reflections of their insights.
-Lastly, the creation of individual structural descriptions and synthesis of the structure or meanings being shared by all participants were done.
+Lastly, the creation of individual structural descriptions and the synthesis of the structure or meanings being shared by all participants were done.

 The trustworthiness of this study, based on Lincoln and Guba’s (1985) criteria, was ensured through credibility, transferability, dependability, and confirmability.
 Credibility was maintained by validating data sources, while transferability was achieved by detailing study procedures.
 Dependability was addressed by adhering to research standards, and confirmability was ensured through careful data examination.
 Ethical considerations, as emphasized by Walker (2007), were strictly followed, including confidentiality, voluntary participation, and participant safety.
 Informed consent was obtained, and any data retention required prior permission.
 Research expenses were personally covered, and participants received tokens of appreciation.
 All ethical guidelines set by the Research Ethics Committee of Holy Cross of Davao College, Inc. were observed throughout the study.